 Citrus, which originated in Southeast Asia, is characterized by fragrant flowers and edible juicy fruit.
 Today, the most important commercial varieties include oranges, grapefruit, lemons, tangerines and to a lesser extent, tangelos and temples.

-- California Rare Fruit Growers (CRFG) - The CRFG is the largest amateur nonprofit fruit-growing organization in the world, with members in 48 states and U.S. territories, and 30 countries.
+- California Rare Fruit Growers (CRFG) - The CRFG is the largest amateur nonprofit fruit-growing organization in the world, with members in 48 states and U.S. territories.
 The organization has a general interest in all aspects of fruit growing with a primary focus on semitropical fruits and uncommon fruits and vegetables.

 - Citrus Crop Information, Fruit and Nut Research and Information Center, University of California - Also has citrus information specific to Texas and to Florida.